-The Directors of the Foundation are responsible for the preparation of the financial report that gives a true and fair view in accordance with the Australian Accounting Standards, the ACNC, the Act[s] and Regulations and the Associations Incorporations Act 1987.
+The Directors of the Foundation are responsible for the preparation of the financial report that gives a true and fair view in accordance with the Australian Accounting Standards, the ACNC, the Acts and Regulations and the Associations Incorporations Act 1987 and have determined that the basis of preparation described in Note 2 to the financial statements is appropriate to meet the requirements of the ACNC, the Acts and Regulations and is appropriate to meet the needs of the members.
 The Directors' responsibility also includes such internal control as the Directors determine necessary to enable the preparation of a financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.